Bees and wasps of the family Sphecidae (sand wasps, mud daubers, and other thread-waisted wasps) belong to the Super-family Apoidea.

 Some parasitoid wasps lay their eggs on the outside of the host (ectoparasitic) most of these species are "idiobiont" stinging and paralyzing the host to prevent the wasps eggs and larva from being dislodged or injured as the host moves around or during the moulting process.

 Other wasps inject an egg inside of the host (endoparasitic).
 Most of these are "koinobiont", the egg is deposited at an early stage of the hosts life cycle and allows the host to further mature.
-Some endoparasitic wasps also inject a mixture of polydnaviruses that supress the hosts immune system, along with ovarian proteins and venom.
+Some endoparasitic wasps also inject a mixture of polydnaviruses that suppress the hosts immune system, along with ovarian proteins and venom.

 These wasps are beneficial to humans playing an important role in controlling agricultural insect pests, many of these types of wasps have no sting or a mild sting.